 Why should puppies have play dates?

 Puppies need ongoing socialization, this should go on well into their 2nd year of life.
 Playing with other puppies/dogs is critical for their development.
 A well socialized puppy is comfortable and confident with other dogs, and will reap the rewards for a lifetime.
 Through play, puppies learn how to navigate social interactions with other dogs, both good and bad.
+I often find that my puppies have the best play experiences with well socialized adult dogs who enjoy playing with puppies.

 Where should puppies play?